Polluter pays principle: Sweden

-Switzerland

-The waste management in Switzerland is based on the polluter pays principle.
-Bin bags (for municipal solid waste) are taxed with pay-per-bag fees in three quarters of the communes (and the recycling rate doubled in twenty years).

 United Kingdom

 Part IIA of the Environmental Protection Act 1990 established the operation of the polluter pays principle.
 This was further built upon by The Environmental Damage (Prevention and Remediation) Regulations 2009 (for England) and the Environmental Damage (Prevention and Remediation) (Wales) Regulations 2009 (for Wales).

 United States

 The principle is employed in all of the major US pollution control laws: Clean Air Act, Clean Water Act, Resource Conservation and Recovery Act (solid waste and hazardous waste management), and Superfund (cleanup of abandoned waste sites).

 Some eco-taxes underpinned by the polluter pays principle include: